-1. Click the Run Job icon, located in the upper right of the window.
+1. Click the Run Job icon located in the upper-right side of the window.

-2. In the Results tab, the job progress bar displays and the results appear.
-To review the job results, click the View command in the Results column on an individual pair.
+The Results tab displays the job progress bar and the results, when available.

+2. Click View in the Results column to view information for an individual pair.